 The bare minimum color palette you should have is the primary colors (yellow, red and blue) plus white.
 Black is optional, as you can mix a decent black by combining all three primary colors or blue and raw umber.

-Here is a versatile color palette which would be great for any beginner:
+Here is a versatile color palette that would be great for any beginner:

 - Cardinal red